 Thread Lightly

 Thread Lightly, originally a theme in 2025 Street Works Earth, invites us to wonder together about how we adorn our bodies, as an expression of identity, memory, and care.
-Use the form below if you have thoughts for activities.
+In 2026, we going further by launching a sustainable fashion design competition in Street Works Earth 2026, on September 20, the first day of NY Climate Week.

-This September, we’re bringing a fashion competition to 2026 Street Works Earth to celebrate designers, artists, and neighbors creating outfits that show how care for people, communities, and the planet can be gorgeous, inventive, and stylish.
-First deadline: designers, register through June 26!
-Questions?
-Email collective@makejusticenormal.org.
+We’re bringing a fashion competition to 2026 Street Works Earth to celebrate designers, artists, and neighbors creating outfits that show how care for people, communities, and the planet can be gorgeous and inventive.
+Fashion designers at any level — self-taught, students, emerging, or established — are welcome to submit one original sustainable outfit.
+Designers must be available in person in Queens, NYC, September 20-27 to present their work (exact day to be confirmed.)

 Why